sadiela/midi_generation/scripts/README.md

 ### Entry 1/27/2022
 Start defining weekly sprints with different goals using Github projects.
 Sprints will start Monday and end the following Sunday to line up with meetings.

+### Entry 2/7/2022
+Large values in x, x_recon result in infinit loss/nan gradients.
+This is easily remedied with max note length cutoff and normalization.